 Peer Response/Evaluation: Once per Document, you can complete an additional Peer Response and Evaluation.
 Check with Prof. Reid to set up a partnership.
-The final week for this option ends October 25.

 Citizenship: Points available from Professor Reid, based on full attendance, engagement with class activities, support for peers in workshop and other tasks; points also available from peer nominations based on particularly helpful responses and commentary, encouragement or support during class.